 Professional English Certificate

 The Professional English Certificate is designed for professionals who are seeking to perfect and polish the English language skills they need at work.
 The program focuses on three areas of language competency: writing, pronunciation/speaking, and grammar.
-All courses meet during the evening from Monday through Thursday.
+All courses meet during the evening from Monday through Thursday or Saturday mornings.
 The certificate is ideal for professionals with limited time who feel they can benefit from improving their accuracy and efficiency in communicating in English.
 The Saturday schedule will run for 15 weeks, during the Fall I and II semesters.
 Each class will run for 5 weeks with 4 hours of class time per week.
 Students who want to complete the certificate program may do so combining the Saturday classes with evening classes or completing the 15-week program on Saturdays.

 Professional English Certificate* (EVE/PEBC)

 Certificate: $1300; Individual Evening Courses: $550 each/ 5 weeks

 Levels: Advanced, 6-8

 Students learn to identify their pronunciation difficulties and increase their accuracy in producing more native-like American English.
 This class will also focus on producing appropriate rhythms, intonation and stress in conversational English.

 Section 2: Saturday, 12:30-4:30pm (Aug.
 29- Oct.
 3) Skips 9/5

 Students will review advanced level grammar which will help them to improve their overall written and spoken accuracy in order to function more efficiently and feel more secure in a business environment.